Gangadhar2821/Playwright-Typescript-E2E-Framework/README.md

-# Playwright-TypeScript Hybrid Automation Framework 🚀
+# Playwright-TypeScript-E2E-Framework 🚀

 This repository contains a **Playwright + TypeScript automation framework** designed for **end-to-end testing** across web applications.
-It follows a modular structure with reusable utilities, test data management, and CI/CD integration.
+It follows a modular structure with reliable POM , reusable utilities, test data management, and CI/CD integration.
 A **custom fixture** has been added to extend Playwright’s default capabilities, making test setup and teardown more flexible.

 ---